 Test.
-The secret to choosing the right carpet
+The real secret to choosing the right carpet

-for your home is to select a grade of carpet that will meet your needs, goals,
+for your home is to select a grade of carpet that is capable of meeting your needs, goals,

 and lifestyle.
 Take my free Carpet

-Foot Traffic Test to help determine What Grade of Carpet can
+Foot Traffic Test to help determine What Grade of Carpet is

 scams are everywhere and it's hard to avoid them!